dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 ----------------------------------------------------

 Some modules and handlers have configuration options that are stored in *Web.config*.
-However, in ASP.NET 5 a new configuration model is used in place of *Web.config*.
+However, in ASP.NET Core a new configuration model is used in place of *Web.config*.

-The new ASP.NET 5 :doc:`configuration system <../fundamentals/configuration>` gives you these options to solve this:
+The new :doc:`configuration system </fundamentals/configuration>` gives you these options to solve this:

-* Directly inject the options into the middleware, as shown in the `next section <#loading-middleware-options-through-direct-injection>`_.
+* Directly inject the options into the middleware, as shown in the `next section <loading-middleware-options-through-direct-injection>`_.
 * Use the :ref:`options pattern <options-config-objects>`:

 1. Create a class to hold your middleware options, for example: